Stříbro bridge: Description

 From a technical point of view, the bridge consists of two parts.
 The first part includes two arches crossing the river Mže and the second part consists of three smaller arches that serve as the "flood bridge".
-The bridges are not coaxial and there is a bridge gate between them that is supported by a 5.15 meter wide pillar.
+The bridges are not coaxial and there is a bridge gate between them that is supported by a 5.15 metre wide pillar.
 The tower facade is decorated with letter sgraffito, and the original hexagonal pyramid roof is covered with pantiles.
 The bridge tower complemented the fortifications of the then very important and rich upper town.
 It also served as a road toll collection point.

-The bridge is made from sandstone blocks, it is 60 m long, its width is almost 6 meters.
+The bridge is made from sandstone blocks, it is 60 metres long, its width is almost 6 metres.
 Sandstone used for the construction was mined in local quarries near Těchlovice.

 The bridge protector saint is St. John of Nepomuk.
 The original sculpture by Lazar Widman dates back to 1721.
 The original was moved to the town museum.
 The replica placed on the bridge was sculpted by Jaroslav Šindelář in 2005 during the bridge reconstruction.

 The structure is still preserved in its original form, except for the US Army inscriptions added in 1945, which can be found above both tower portals.